 As you visit the park, take the jeep ride into the forest to see the animal up close.
 And then take an elephant ride, you can not miss the economy that exists around this national park just across the road.
 There are high-end resorts and there are backpacker’s dens.
 There are jeeps that work only during the season and take tourists inside the park.
 And there are souvenir shops that sell all kinds of local stuff made of Bamboo.
-Though the culture of last minute holiday deals is yet to reach here.
-There are guides who know a bit about the jungle routes and the animal behavior.
-And of course, there is whole forest department who look after the forest.
-You feel proud of the animals that are a source of bread and butter for so many people living around the park.
+Though the culture of last-minute holiday deals is yet to reach here.
+There are guides who know a bit about jungle routes and animal behavior.
+And of course, there is a whole forest department who look after the forest.
+You feel proud of the animals that are a source of bread and butter for so many people living in the periphery of the park.

 Recommend you to read following National Parks of India on the Travel Blog.

 Nameri National Park & Tiger Reserve